Written by: Brianna Guild, MHSc SLP(C)

 2. Phonics

-- Syllable types: there are 6 syllable types in English (closed, open, silent e, r-controlled, vowel team, stable final).
+- Syllable types: some phonics programs teach the 6 main written syllable types in English (closed, open, magic e, r-controlled, vowel team, stable final).
 After dividing Pokémon names into syllables, determine each syllable type.
 For example, Wartortle: war = r-controlled, tor = r-controlled, tle = stable final.

-- Word lists: create a word list of Pokémon names with the syllable types a student is learning and/or reviewing (e.g., r-controlled: Charmander, Charmeleon, Wartortle) to use for reading and spelling activities.
+- Word lists: create a word list of Pokémon names with the spelling patterns a student is learning and/or reviewing (e.g., r-controlled: Charmander, Charmeleon, Wartortle) to use for reading and spelling activities.

 - PHONICS TIP: use the “Name and Number” search bar at the top of the Pokédex website to search for specific spelling patterns (e.g., ck, tch, dge, ar, or, ai, ee), select the magnifying glass to search, and you see all the Pokémon names containing the specified spelling!